Joansil/Elixir-basic/README.md

-# Elixir-basic in "Bills management"
+# Elixir-basic in bills management

 **TODO: Add description**

-  Just some basics concepts in Elixir (sintaxe, patter macthing, recursion, tests, docs, database, etc...)
+  Just some basics concepts in Elixir (sintaxe, patter macthing, recursion, tests, docs, database, etc...), used to personal bills management...

   Always in progress...